tschoolderman/Winc/superpy/README.md

 ## General info
 ---
 To use this application, please make sure you are in the right directory before issueing commands.
 If needed change directory to `./superpy/`.
+In this guide parts of the code is shown in curly brackets '{}'.
+Arguments are passed in place of the curly brackets based on user input without the brackets.

 <br/>